grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

 The purpose of a tutorial is to show the reader how to learn by doing in a safe environment.
 A tutorial should build up easy successes that inspire a user to say, “I just did that!
 Wow!”

-The difference between a tutorial and a normal task is that a tutorial is for learning, while a task is for real operational work.
+The difference between a tutorial and a task is that a tutorial is for learning, and a task is for real operational work.
 The length of a tutorial can vary from a few steps to many sub-tasks or even to many modules.

 ## Tutorial structure